-Now available all year, crescia al formaggio belongs to the family of Easter cheese breads found across south Umbria, although we believe crescia is particular to Gubbio.
-It is similar to the piadina romagnola and other versions of regional focaccia found along the Via Flaminia as it links the Adriatic coast to Umbria passing through Le Marche.
-View the video below to see how the Gubbio version is a lot thicker than the familiar piadina.
+Now available all year, crescia al formaggio belongs to the family of Easter cheese breads found across south Umbria although we believe crescia is particular to Gubbio.
+It is similar to the piadina romagnola and other versions of regional focaccia found along the Via Flaminia linking the Adriatic coast to Umbria passing through Le Marche.
+View the video above to see how the Gubbio version is a lot thicker than the familiar piadina.

 Crescia, Umbria Easter Cheese Bread Recipe

 Slightly warm the milk and dissolve the yeast in the liquid.
 Leave for a few moments, then slowly add the flour which has been mixed with the sugar followed by the beaten eggs and a little salt.

 Knead the mixture for at least 15 minutes to create a smooth, elastic dough.
 At this point add the butter in pieces.

 Knead again then leave the dough in a warm place for at least two hours.

 Return to the bread mixture and work it again adding the lard and both cheeses.

 Place in a suitable bread oven tray and leave for a further hour.

 Now it is finally ready to cook in a pre-heated oven at 200°c for around an hour.

 - Conversion Table: 1 lb (16oz) = 450 gr; 1/2 lb (8oz) = 225gr 1oz = 25gr; 1kg = 2lb 3oz; 500gr = 1lb 3oz; 250gr = 9oz; 100gr = 3.5oz; 1 teaspoon = 0.33 fl oz; 1 cup = 0.5 pints (8fl oz); 1 litre = 35 fl oz